elkraneo/accessible-spatial-computing/Sources/A11Y-SC-NYC/Documentation.docc/Getting Started.md

 Fn-VO-Down Arrow (fn⌃⌥↓) -> Reality control center

-> Tip: **Shit-command-H** lets you go home from any place in the simulator, which is helpful when you're stuck in a flow.
+> Tip: **Shift-command-H** lets you go home from any place in the simulator, which is helpful when you're stuck in a flow.

 ### Accessibility